songxiaoyu/MiXcan/README.md

     ##    cell_2_p p_combined
     ## 1 0.9343073  0.9343073

-## Pretrained models in mammary tissues
+## Pretrained models:

-Data for training the cell-type-specific (and nonspecific) prediction models are protected and can be accessed via dbGap.
-Pre-trained prediction models (Step 1-3) using the mammary tissues from 125 Eurpean Ancestry (EA) can be accessed by
+Pretrained models are provided here for epithelial vs. stromal cell types in mammary tissues.
+A total of 125 European ancestry women in GTEx was used for model trainig.
+Training data can be accessed from dbGap (Study Accession: phs000424.v9.p2).

+Note: As a proof of concept, a subset of SNPs reported in the mammary tissues in predictdb (<https://predictdb.org>) were used as the SNP pool for model training.

 ``` r
 weights=read.table("data/MiXcan_model_weights_trained_in_GTEx_v8_mammary.tsv", header=T)
 ```

-Users of the pre-trained models can apply the weights to new genotype data as in Step 4-5 for cell-type-specific association analyses.
+Users of the pre-trained models can apply the weights to new genotype data as in Step 4-5 for cell-type-aware transcriptome-wide association studies.